BAMresearch/aRTist-handbook/source/tutorial_projection_images.rst

 In the *save dialog* that appears, it is important that you choose the **image type** that you need: do you want an 8-bit or 16-bit *unsigned integer* data type or a 32-bit *floating point* data type?

-Unless you want a TIFF image, you need to enter the correct **file extension** (such as :code:`.raw`) that you prefer. *aRT*\ ist will save an additional a text file that contains some important parameters from your simulation and about the image.
-If you save a RAW file, *aRT*\ ist will add the data type, byte order and image size to the file name, using a pattern that allows *ImageJ* to find the correct parameters to read the image.
+Unless you want a TIFF image, you need to enter the correct **file extension** (such as :code:`.raw`) that you prefer.
+Along with the actual image file, *aRT*\ ist will save an additional text file that contains some important parameters from your simulation and about the image.
+If you save a RAW file, *aRT*\ ist will add the data type, byte order and image size to the file name, using a pattern that allows *ImageJ* to automatically find the correct parameters to read the image.

 Image Selector